HX-Rd/terraform/website/source/docs/provisioners/file.html.markdown

 The following arguments are supported:

-* `source` - (Required) This is the source file or folder.
+* `source` - (Optional) This is the source file or folder.
 It can be specified as relative to the current working directory or as an absolute path.

+* `content` - (Optional) This is the content of the file.

 * `destination` - (Required) This is the destination path.
 It must be specified as an absolute path.

+Both source and content are optional parameters, but it required that one is set.

 ## Directory Uploads